noblesse96/TimeTable_App/README.md

 # TimeTable_App
-This app allows a person to stor his timetable with other cool features
+This app allows a person to store his timetable with other cool features